Crepopcorn/flight_log_management_system/README.md

 ### This web application is designed to meet all of the project's needs, both mandatory and optional requirements.

-The Flight Log Management System is a web-based program that can manage and store flight log data securely.
-It supports user authentication, role-based access, and extensive CRUD (Create, Read, Update, Delete) operations for maintaining flight logs.
-This program is built using PHP, MySQL, HTML, CSS, and JavaScript (jQuery).
-It has a user-friendly interface and a powerful backend for effective flight log information administration.
+The Flight Log Management System is a web-based tool that allows user to securely manage and store flight logs.
+The project employs the MVC (Model-View-Controller) architecture pattern to segregate concerns and organise the coding.
+It enables user authentication, role-based access, and a wide range of CRUD (Create, Read, Update, Delete) activities for flight log management.
+This software is developed with PHP, MySQL, HTML, CSS, and jQuery.
+It offers a user-friendly interface and a robust backend for managing flight log information.

 The deployed application can be found at heroku: https://flight-log-app-73904c16f867.herokuapp.com/